 Insulin autoimmune hypoglycemia

-Insulin autoimmune hypoglycemia is a condition that most often occurs in patients with other autoimmune conditions such as systemic lupus erythematosus.
-Autoantibodies bind to insulin or the receptor and dissociate.
-Circulating insulin becomes available to bind to the receptor upon dissociation from the antibodies causing hypoglycemia.
+Insulin autoimmune hypoglycemia is a condition that most often occurs in patients with other autoimmune conditions such as systemic lupus erythematosus Systemic Lupus Erythematosus (SLE) Systemic lupus erythematosus is a chronic, multisystem, inflammatory disorder of autoimmune etiology, occurring predominantly in young women.
+Common manifestations may include arthralgias and... read more .
+Autoantibodies bind to insulin or insulin receptors on cell membranes in target tissues (eg, the liver, muscles, adipose tissue) and dissociate.
+Circulating insulin becomes available to bind to the receptor upon dissociation from the antibodies, causing hypoglycemia.
 Treatment is corticosteroids or immunosuppressants.

 Non-insulin–mediated causes include

-Use of drugs other than insulin or a sulfonylurea (eg, quinine, gatifloxicin, pentamidine, alcohol)
+Use of medications other than insulin or a sulfonylurea (eg, quinine, gatifloxicin, pentamidine, alcohol)

 In ill patients, the differential diagnosis also includes insulin-mediated and non-insulin–mediated disorders.